nus-cs2030/1718-s2/docs/lec2.md

 ![Screenshot](figures/object-representation-jvm/object-representation-jvm.004.png)

-What if you needs a method that compare if two circles are semantically the same?
+What if you need a method that compares if two circles are semantically the same?
 You can implement your own method, say `isTheSameCircle(Circle c)`.
 But, the `equals()` method is universal (all classes inherits this method) and is used by other classes for equality tests.
 So, in most cases, we can implement a method called `equals()` with the same signature with the semantic that we want[^8].

 That's right.
 Even though we cannot have two methods with the same signature in the same class, we can have two methods with the same signature, one in the superclass (or the superclass's superclass, and so on), one in the subclass.
 The method in the subclass will override the method in the superclass.
 For example,